-- (a) A slipping sensation in the arm; - (b) Severe pain with inability to move the arm; - (c) Abduction and external rotation produce a feeling that the shoulder might "come out"; or - (d) Feeling of shoulder weakness. - D.10.a.iii In subacute and/or chronic instabilities, age of onset of instability is important in the history.
+D.10.a,ii.b Severe pain with inability to move the arm;

+D.10.a.ii.c Abduction and external rotation produce a feeling that the shoulder might "come out"; or

+D.10.a.ii.d Feeling of shoulder weakness.

+- D.10.a.iii In subacute and/or chronic instabilities, age of onset of instability is important in the history.
 Older age group (over age 30) has a propensity not to re-dislocate.
 Younger age groups need a more aggressive treatment plan. - D.10.a.iv Avoid any aggressive treatment in patients with history of voluntary subluxation or dislocation.
 These patients may need a psychiatric evaluation.